UMP 65x45 [M8]x2 GW / N38 - search holder

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
-Furthermore, tiny parts of these magnets can hinder the diagnostic process when they are in the body.
+- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which becomes significant in the context of children's health.
+Furthermore, tiny parts of these devices can be problematic in medical diagnosis in case of swallowing.

 Precautions